The Eye of Argon: Other attributed authors and distributors

 Before copies of the original fanzine were rediscovered, the story's authorship was in doubt.
-Because the novelette was at least once re-typed and photocopied for distribution without provenance, many readers found it hard to believe the story was not a collaborative effort, satire, or both.
-A now-defunct site called "Wulf's 'Eye of Argon' Shrine" argued that the story "was actually well paced and plotted," and noted that "at least one sf professional today claims that the story was a cunning piece of satire passed off as real fan fiction."
+Because the novelette was at least once re-typed and photocopied for distribution without any stated provenance, many readers were convinced that the story was either a collaborative effort, satire, or both.
+A now-defunct site called "Wulf's 'Eye of Argon' Shrine" argued that the story "was actually well paced and plotted", and noted that "at least one sf professional today claims that the story was a cunning piece of satire passed off as real fan fiction".

 David Langford reported the following, sent in by author Michael Swanwick, in Ansible #193:

 I had a surprising conversation at Readercon with literary superstar Samuel R. Delany, who told me of how at an early Clarion the students and teachers had decided to see exactly how bad a story they could write if they put their minds to it.
 Chip [Delany] himself contributed a paragraph to the round robin effort.
 Its title?
 The Eye of Argon.

 Author Stephen Goldin said that, during a convention, he met a woman who told him she had done the actual mimeographing for the OSFAN publication.
 Lee Weinstein reports that he had originally heard that Dorothy Fontana had distributed the photocopies.
 Weinstein, however, later discovered Usenet posts by Richard W. Zellich, who was involved in running the St. Louis–area convention Archon.
 Zellich reported in 1991 posts that Jim Theis was real and attended the convention several times.

 What Weinstein calls "the smoking gun" with regard to Theis' authorship was a 1994 posting from New York fan Richard Newsome, who transcribed an interview with Theis published in OSFAN 13.
 The interviewer praised Theis, saying, "When they were kidding you about it, you took it so well....You showed real character."
 Theis replied, "I mean, it was easier than showing bad character and inviting trouble."